bzw133/SHAARP.ml/docs/examples.md

 - Now, to generate the polar plots for the case where LiNbO<sub>3</sub> polarization is opposite to that of quartz, go back to `Set Material Properties` and select the LiNbO<sub>3</sub> layer by clicking `1` in the materials selection sub-panel.
 - In the crystal orientation sub-panel, click `Use Crystal Physics Direction` and enter the following: $Z_1 = (0,0,1)$, $Z_2=(0,1,0)$ and $Z_3=(-1,0,0)$.
 - Now click `Update` and go to `SHG Polarimetry` and click `Update` again to generate the polar plots under the same polarimetry settings.
 One observes that the SHG plots have changed.

-!!! note
-	While `Partial Analytical Expression` is best used for getting the SHG intensities when unknown thicknesses and/or SHG tensor elements are given, it can also be used to extract the expressions used for plotting the polar plots (for known thicknesses and SHG coefficients).

-- To visualize the results in the same plot, click `Partial Analytical Expression` and click `Update`.
-This gives the expressions of the SHG intensities.
-Copy $I^{T, 2 \omega}(\varphi, \psi)$ by clicking `Copy` next to it and assign it to a _Mathematica®_ function.

-- Repeat the same by changing the crystal physics directions for the case of same direction polarization.
+- To visualize the results in the same plot, click the  `Copy` button and assign it to a _Mathematica®_ function.
+Repeat the same by changing the crystal physics directions for the case of same direction polarization.
 Copy the transmitted SHG intensity and save it as a _Mathematica®_ function.

 - Now use `PolarPlot[]` to plot both of these on the same plot.

     ![comp](./img/comp.png)

 - One can also verify that the absence of the quartz layer results in the same SHG intensities for both the polarizations.
-To do this, go back to `Set Materials Properties` and remove the second layer and generate the expressions for the polar plot in the `Partial Analytical Expressions` tab.
+To do this, go back to `Set Materials Properties` and remove the second layer and copy the expressions for the polar plot.
 Repeat the same for the other direction of polarization (by changing the crystal physics coordinates) and save these as *Mathematica*® functions and use `PolarPlot[]` to plot them.

 ## Partial Analytical Expressions